At the end of the 19th century, different types of cancer were already known, and in some cases, could even be cured.

 Interminable and uncontrolled proliferation.

-Tumor cells wander from their site of origin, travel through the blood and lymphatic system, and colonize a distant site, where they begin to divide and grow again, eventually forming new secondary tumors, called metastases.
+Tumor cells migrate from their site of origin, travel through the blood and lymphatic system, and colonize a distant site, where they begin to divide and grow again, eventually forming new secondary tumors, called metastases.

 In most cases, the reason why a healthy cell becomes a cancerous cell is still unknown.
 In the remaining cases, the reason may be: